 Your brain is an energy-hungry powerhouse.
-It’s in charge of controlling the way you feel and think, as well as your mood, memory, speech, and so much more.
-That’s why it’s so important to keep it fueled with nutrient-dense foods to maintain its peak performance.
+It’s in charge of controlling the way you feel and think, as well as your mood, memory, speech, and much more.
+Brain health is so important.
+That’s why you need to keep your brain fueled with nutrient-dense foods to maintain its peak performance.

-The foods you eat play a vital role in maintaining your brain health, and these superfood seeds are packed full of the nutrients your brain needs for energy, concentration, mood, and memory, which all have an impact on your mental health.
+The foods you eat play a vital role in maintaining your brain health.
+These superfood seeds are packed full of the nutrients your brain needs for energy, concentration, mood, sleep, and to avoid memory loss, which all have an impact on your mental health.

 Let’s find out how you can use these tiny-but-mighty seeds to boost your brain health.

-In today’s modern food world, it can be difficult to optimize your nutrient intake amidst a jungle of processed food and depleted food sources, but these seeds are so simple, inexpensive, and versatile that they make a great addition to even the most restrictive diet.
+In today’s modern food world, it can be difficult to optimize your nutrient intake amidst a jungle of processed food and depleted food sources.
+Seeds are so simple, inexpensive, and versatile, that they make a great addition to even the most restrictive diet.
+For example, a popular diet right now, The Mediterranean Diet, is rich in seeds.

 - Seeds contain vitamins and minerals, like magnesium, vitamin E, and zinc.